kurtbixby/kurtbixby/README.md

 ## Projects

 - **[Plunger](https://github.com/kurtbixby/plunger)**
 A full-stack web app I wrote this to replace the spreadsheet I use to track and manage my video game collection.
 It currently supports adding games that appear in the [Internet Games Database](https://www.igdb.com/) to a collection.
 It also collates and tracks duplicate versions of games that might exist in a collection.
-It's built using React on the frontend and C# backend.
+It's hosted on Azure and built with React on the frontend and C# on the backend.

 ## Demos